GLOBAL INTEREST???

 • 🚫 No one is left behind.

 This system honors work, responsibility, and fairness—while freeing us from the limits and abuses of old money systems.
+This means we also will be rotating job positions more regularly, like Supreme Court Justices, to be fair and promote transparency.

 🧒 A Note for Kids and Young People

 You have the power to keep these ideas alive, to grow them, and to make them real in ways we might not even imagine yet.
-The future is yours to build—and we believe in you.
+The future is yours to build—and we believe in you!!!

 🌈 Let’s Try